bodrick/awesome/TOPICS.md

 *   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - Open source virtual / remote desktop infrastructure for everyone!
 The open source TeamViewer alternative.
 Display and control your PC and Android devices from anywhere at anytime.
 *   [quasar/Quasar](https://github.com/quasar/Quasar) - Remote Administration Tool for Windows
 *   [kimmknight/remoteapptool](https://github.com/kimmknight/remoteapptool) - Create and manage RemoteApps hosted on Windows 7, 8, 10, XP and Server.
 Generate RDP and MSI files for clients.
+*   [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - A complete web-based remote monitoring and management web site.
+Once setup you can install agents and perform remote desktop session to devices on the local network or over the Internet.
 *   [BornToBeRoot/NETworkManager](https://github.com/BornToBeRoot/NETworkManager) - A powerful tool for managing networks and troubleshoot network problems!
 *   [Ulterius/server](https://github.com/Ulterius/server) - \[WIP] Ulterius™ server where all the magic happens :rocket: :feelsgood:
 *   [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.